-To ensure best practice in stakeholder communication and consultation, this document is guided by the International Association of Public Participation's core (IAP2) values.
-IAP2 has developed a Public Participation Spectrum framework that has been used to assist in identifying the level of participation to be pursued (Figure 2).
+To ensure best practice in stakeholder communication and consultation, preparation of the SEP will be guided by the International Association of Public Participation's core (IAP2) values.
+In addition, IAP2 has developed a Public Participation Spectrum framework that has been used to assist in identifying the level of participation to be pursued (Figure 1.1).

 INFORM CONSULT INVOLVE COLLABORATE EMPOWER PUBLIC PARTICIPATION GOAL To provide the public with balanced and objective information to assist them in understanding the problems, alternatives and/or solutions.
 To obtain public feedback on analysis, alternatives and/or decision.
 To work directly with the public throughout the process to ensure that public issues and concerns are consistently understood and considered.
 To partner with the public in each aspect of the decision including the development of alternatives and the identification of the preferred solution.
 To place final decision-making in the hands of the public.
 PROMISE TO THE PUBLIC We will keep you informed.
 We will keep you informed, listen to and acknowledge concerns and provide feedback on how public input influenced the decision.
 We will work with you to ensure that your concerns and issues are directly reflected in the alternatives developed and provide feedback on how public input influenced the decision.
 We will look to you for direct advice and innovation in formulating solutions and incorporate your advise and recommendations into the decisions to the maximum extent possible.
 We will implement what you decide.
-EXAMPLETOOLS Fact sheetsWebsitesOpen houses Public commentFocus groupsSurveysPublic meetings Workshops Deliberate polling Citizen Advisory committees Consensus-building Participatory decision-making Citizen juriesBallotsDelegated decisions
+EXAMPLETOOLS Fact sheetsWebsitesOpen houses Public commentFocus groupsSurveysPublic meetings WorkshopsDeliberate polling Citizen Advisory committees Consensus- building Participatory decision-making Citizen juriesBallotsDelegated decisions

-Figure 2 IAP2 Public Participation Spectrum - developed by the International Association for Public Participation
+Figure 1 - IAP2 Public Participation Spectrum - developed by the International Association for Public Participation

-Communication and consultation techniques will vary depending on the subject matter of consultation.
-Prior experience has demonstrated that communication and consultation is conducted at the Inform and Consult end of the spectrum.
-The overall communication and consultation goals will therefore be to provide the public with balanced and objective information to assist in understanding mining processes along with potential benefits and impacts.
+Communication and consultation will vary depending on the Project.
+When a major infrastructure project is proposed, prior experience has demonstrated that communication and consultation is conducted at the Inform and Consult end of the spectrum.
+The overall communication and consultation goals will therefore be to provide the public with balanced and objective information to assist them in understanding the project and its potential impacts.